With postage rate increases becoming a question of when and not if, it’s important to get ahead of them for nonprofit planning and budgeting

 - Making sure all data is clean and any invalid addresses or duplicate records are removed, along with running NCOA.

-- Taking a close look at past response rates and net revenue by segment within a larger campaign and seeing where the lowest response or net is.
+- Taking a close look at past response rates and net revenue by segment within a larger campaign and seeing where the lowest response or net revenue is.

 While these increases feel like a hit to already stretched budgets, we are here to help with ways to keep your campaign on schedule and on budget.
 If you have any questions or want to talk through any concerns, please reach out!